Frequently Asked Questions: Searching for Alcohol Treatment

 How did NIAAA choose which provider directories to use in the Navigator®?

-Each of the directories in the NIAAA Alcohol Treatment Navigator's® “How to search—And what to ask” section covers the entire United States and includes professional medical and behavioral health care providers—that is, providers with advanced education, training, and credentials appropriate for treating addiction.
+Each of the directories for you to search in Step 1 covers the entire United States.
+They contain providers with training and credentials to treat addiction.
 Within each directory, the user can identify providers with the recommended credentials by using our step-by-step guidance.
 While more directories are available, we aimed to simplify the search process by suggesting that you start with the directories with the greatest coverage.

 The NIAAA Alcohol Treatment Navigator® aims to teach you what you need to know to be an informed consumer of alcohol treatment services, and to help you find high-quality treatment no matter what source you search.
-Always ask the 10 recommended questions when interviewing therapists and treatment programs, and use the answers to check for five signs of higher-quality treatment.
+Always ask the 10 recommended questions and listen for higher-quality care.

 Why doesn't the NIAAA Alcohol Treatment Navigator® just include a list of providers who meet the "five signs" and have all the preferred credentials?
 Why do I need to search these directories myself?